martinrotter/rssguard/resources/docs/Documentation.md

 ## Web-based and lite app variants
 RSS Guard is distributed in two variants:

-* **Standard package with WebEngine-based bundled message viewer**: This variant displays messages with their full formatting and layout in embedded Chromium-based web viewer.
+### Standard package with WebEngine-based bundled message viewer

+This variant displays messages with their full formatting and layout in embedded Chromium-based web viewer.
 This variant of RSS Guard should be nice for everyone who doesn't care about memory consumption.
 Also, installation packages are relatively big.

 <img src="images/webengine-view.png" width="80%">

-* **Lite package with simple text-based message viewer**: This variant displays message in much simpler and more lightweight text-based component.
-Layout and formatting of displayed message is simplified, no big external web viewers are used, which results in much smaller installation packages, much smaller memory footprint and increased privacy of the user, because many web resources are not downloaded by default like pictures, JavaScript and so on.
+### Lite package with simple text-based message viewer

+This variant displays message in a much simpler and more lightweight text-based format.
+Layout and formatting of displayed message is simplified with no external web viewers are used; This results in a much smaller installation packages, much smaller memory footprint, and increased privacy of the user as many web resources are not downloaded by default like pictures, JavaScript and so on.

 This variant of RSS Guard is meant for advanced users and can faster GUI response in some use-cases.

 <img src="images/nonwebengine-view.png" width="80%">

+If you're not sure which version to use, **use the Standard WebEngine package**.
+Download links for stable releases are available [here](https://github.com/martinrotter/rssguard/releases).
+If you wish to use a development build you can find [Windows](https://bintray.com/martinrotter/rssguard/Development/Windows#files) and [Linux/MacOS](https://bintray.com/martinrotter/rssguard/Development/LinuxMacOs#files) downloads available.

 ## Supported feed formats and online feed services
-RSS Guard is modular application which supports plugins.
+RSS Guard is a modular application which supports plugins.
 It offers well-maintained and relatively stable [plugin API](https://github.com/martinrotter/rssguard/blob/master/src/librssguard/services/abstract/serviceentrypoint.h) which can be used to add support for various online feed services, extend a way feeds are processed or add totally new functionality to RSS Guard.
 At this point RSS Guard offers these plugins which are bundled in all installation packages and some of their features are described in detail in this documentation:
 * Standard `RSS/RDF/ATOM/JSON` plugin: This is the core plugin of RSS Guard which allows you to user the app like normal standalone feed reader with great features everyone would expect, including `OPML` files export and import or feed metadata fetching.
 Also podcasts are supported.
 * [Tiny Tiny RSS](https://tt-rss.org) plugin: Adds ability to synchronize messages with TT-RSS instances, either self-hosted or via 3rd-party external service.
 * [Inoreader](https://www.inoreader.com) plugin: Adds ability to synchronize messages with Inoreader.
 All you need to do is create free account on their website and start rocking.
 * [Nextcloud News](https://apps.nextcloud.com/apps/news) plugin: Nextcloud News is a Nextcloud app which adds feed reader abilities into your Nextcloud instances.
-Nextcloud is nearly perfect self-hosted artifact synchronization platform.
 * [Gmail](https://www.google.com/gmail) plugin: Yes, you are reading it right.
 RSS Guard can be used as very lightweight and simple e-mail client.
 This plugins uses [Gmail API](https://developers.google.com/gmail/api) and offers even e-mail sending.

 All plugins share almost all core RSS Guard's features, including labels, recycle bins, podcasts fetching or newspaper view.
 They are implemented in a very transparent way, making it easy to maintain them or add new ones.
 For more information on how to configure them please refer to the [Accounts](accounts.md) help document.